EinAeffchen/Smol/README.md

 2. Alternatively you go to the Actors page and manually create an actor.
 Afterwards you can add a profile picture, videos he/she acts in etc.
 ![Actor Page](https://github.com/EinAeffchen/Fapflix2.0/blob/master/screenshots/actor.png?raw=true)

+### Docker version
+If you have trouble with make all due to the docker volumes, try updating your docker and docker-compose versions.
+* Docker version 20.10.8
+* Docker-compose version 1.29.2

 ## Licensed under:
 [GNU AFFERO GENERAL PUBLIC LICENSE](./LICENSE.md)